aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 ## Authors

-David Israel
-Daniel Zilberman
-Alain Krok
+We would like to acknowledge the contributions of these editors and reviewers.

+* David Israel, Sr Spatial Consultant
+* Daniel Zilberman, Sr Solutions Architect - Tech Solutions
+* Alain Krok, Sr Prototyping Architect